 These activities were planned to be covered in the frame of the LAREDAR project.
 The project proposal was submitted to the 3rd DTP Call, but the submission failed because of an internet failure during the project proposal upload.
-A revised LAREDAR project proposal was discussed at the Tisza Group meeting on 13 May 2021 and it is being prepared for the future DTP call.
+The FP EG together with the EUSDR PA5 will further explore the possibilities of project funding in the next management cycle.